-The H2 Twin Cities initiative supports partnerships between cities across different continents to help build strong ties and a community of practice for leaders and implementers from cities, industry, government, and a broad group of stakeholders.
+The H2 Twin Cities initiative encourages partnerships between cities across different continents to help build strong ties and a community of practice for leaders and implementers from cities, industry, government, and a broad group of stakeholders.

-H2 Twin Cities can:
+H2 Twin Cities can enable progress through:

 The H2 Twin Cities initiative working group includes the United States, European Commission, Canada, Japan, Saudi Arabia, South Korea, The Netherlands, and the International Energy Agency.

 CEM Hydrogen Initiative co-leads include Canada, the European Commission, Japan, The Netherlands, and the United States, with the International Energy Agency as the Secretariat.
 CEM Hydrogen Initiative members aim to provide funding or in-kind support for selected cities within their countries.
 Members include Australia, Brazil, Canada, Chile, China, Denmark, the European Commission, Finland, France, Germany, India, Indonesia, Italy, Japan, Korea, Mexico, Norway, Russia, Saudi Arabia, South Africa, Spain, Sweden, the United Arab Emirates, the United Kingdom, and the United States.